haligonda/haligonda.github.io/_posts/2021-11-26-Lessons-From-Undergrad.md

   Finally, by the time you are about to graduate and taking that required spanish class in a room full of freshmen, you won’t have to care or waste as much time on the busy-work.
 You’ll be more mature, your GPA is basically locked in, and your future employer has likely already accepted you so it shouldn't matter anyways.

   I realize that for some, the general education requirements can be a source of direction and inspiration.
 If you don’t have any idea what you want to pursue then by all means take these classes.
-But for those who have an idea of what they want to pursue should go forth and do it!
+But those who have an idea of what they want to pursue should go forth and do it!

 <div style="margin-left:20px">
   <b>2.
 Take graduate classes as soon as possible.</b>
 </div>

   It is easy to assume that graduate classes are for graduate students.
-Not only are they often surprisingly accessible but have fewer bull**** assignments and are smaller so you get more contact time with the professor.
+Not only are they often surprisingly accessible but have fewer bull\*\*\*\* assignments and are smaller so you get more contact time with the professor.
 If you care about things like your GPA, I also found they were generously graded.
 You can also meet lots of interesting graduate students and smart fellow undergrads here.

   A friend had a general education requirement to take a small seminar class that had to be fulfilled in his first year.
 Instead of taking a "101" class in some subject he didn't care about, he took a "700" level graduate seminar on meta ethics.
 He was very interested in the subject, held his own and got a lot out of the class.
 But this sort of opportunity is totally off most people’s radar.